Flowchart Tutorials - Flowchart Resource Center

 A flowchart will help you understand your process and uncover

-ways to improve it only if you use it to analyze what is happening.
+ways to improve it as you use it to analyze what is happening.

 Interpreting your flowchart will help you to: